keksgauner/www-laravel-breeze-test/README.md

-# www-laravel-login-test
+# www-laravel-breeze-test

-A example project with no function\
+A Laravel Breeze test project with no function\
 This is a test project to test a coding style.\
 This project has no function and should not be used in any way.